GEORGE S. ECCLES TENNIS CENTER

 The Burbidge Center is a national-class academic facility which provides unprecedented academic services to student-athletes.
 Reserved only for Utah’s varsity student-athletes, the Burbidge Center is known for its aesthetics, technology and academic service.

-Under the direction of our academic advisor, Rob Rainey, each student-athlete will be monitored to ensure that he is making progress toward degree with the highest possible grades.
-Furthermore, in order to accommodate our student-athletes in the best possible way, they will enjoy priority registration.
+Under the direction of our academic advising team, led by Sarah Green, each student-athlete will be monitored to ensure that he is making progress toward degree with the highest possible grades.
+Our athletes will be guided by student mentors, tutors, free lab access and printing, and, among many other things, will receive priority class registration.